Criticism of Linux: Kernel code quality

 In a November 2011 interview with the German newspaper Zeit Online, Linus Torvalds expressed concerns about the increasing complexity of the Linux kernel.
 He noted that the software had become "too complex" and that developers might struggle to navigate the codebase.
 Torvalds remarked that even individual subsystems had grown significantly in complexity, and he stated that he feared a future scenario where an error might occur that could no longer be properly understood or diagnosed.

 Andrew Morton, one of Linux kernel lead developers, explains that many bugs identified in Linux are never fixed:

 Q: Is it your opinion that the quality of the kernel is in decline?
 Most developers seem to be pretty sanguine about the overall quality problem.
 Assuming there's a difference of opinion here, where do you think it comes from?
 How can we resolve it?

 A: I used to think [code quality] was in decline, and I think that I might think that it still is.
 I see so many regressions which we never fix.

 Theo de Raadt, founder of OpenBSD, compares OpenBSD development process to Linux:

 "Linux has never been about quality.
-There are so many parts of the system that are just these cheap little hacks, and it happens to run.”
-As for Linus Torvalds, who created Linux and oversees development, De Raadt says, “I don’t know what [Linus's] focus is at all anymore, but it isn’t quality.”
+There are so many parts of the system that are just these cheap little hacks, and it happens to run."
+As for Linus Torvalds, who created Linux and oversees development, De Raadt says, "I don't know what [Linus's] focus is at all anymore, but it isn't quality."

 Criticism by Microsoft

 In 2004, Microsoft initiated its Get the Facts marketing campaign, which specifically criticized Linux server usage.
 In particular, it claimed that the vulnerabilities of Windows are fewer in number than those of Linux distributions, that Windows is more reliable and secure than Linux, that the total cost of ownership of Linux is higher (due to complexity, acquisition costs, and support costs), that use of Linux places a burden of liability on businesses, and that "Linux vendors provide little, if any indemnification coverage."
-In addition, the corporation published various studies in an attempt to prove this – the factuality of which has been heavily disputed by different authors who claim that Microsoft's comparisons are flawed.
+In addition, Microsoft published various studies in an attempt to prove this, the factuality of which has been heavily disputed by different authors who claim that Microsoft's comparisons are flawed.
 Many Linux distributors now offer indemnification to customers, including Red Hat, SUSE, and Canonical, some of the largest providers.

 Internal Microsoft reports from the Halloween documents leak have presented conflicting views.
 Particularly documents from 1998 and 1999 ceded that "Linux ... is trusted in mission critical applications, and – due to its open source code – has a long term credibility which exceeds many other competitive OSs", "An advanced Win32 GUI user would have a short learning cycle to become productive [under Linux]", "Long term, my simple experiments do indicate that Linux has a chance at the desktop market ...", and "Overall respondents felt the most compelling reason to support OSS was that it 'Offers a low total cost of ownership (TCO)'."